Care of children

 The Deputy Designated Safeguarding Leads are: Mrs Odette Thorner and Miss Dawn Sylvester

-The Designated Lead for LAC (Looked after children): Mrs Odette Thorner
+The Designated Lead for LAC & PLAC (Looked after children & Post looked after children): Mrs Odette Thorner

 The Designated Lead for online safety is: Mrs Nicola Gough